briankeane/simpleNodeServerCourse/part3/13-SuperTest.md

 module.exports = app;
 ```

-I like to store supertest in a variable called 'request' because whenver we call it we are making a request, so it's easy to read in the test file.
-In our integration tests, we pass our app to supertest and supertest will start our app send it whatever requests we specify.
+We've never had to expose it before, because nothing has had to "talk" to the app.

 For our first test/ let's check the GET /contacts/:id endpoint and make sure it returns the correct contact info.

 ```
   describe('GET /contacts/:id', function () {